OSGP/Documentation/Domains/Admin/README.md

 ## The open smart grid platform core and admin functions for device management.

 ## Scope
-This core and admin domain contains all generic webservices that can be used in other domains.
+This core and admin domain contains all generic web services that can be used in other domains.
 Most generic services relate to device management including powerful device authorization management

 ### Common webservices